TIDAL-modelling/TIDAL/README.md

 This page allows the user to upload a wide format dataset and convert it into long format.
 The user selects which columns measure time and the phenotype they want to model trajectories on.
 There is also an option to impute mean age for missing age data in this step.
 Once converted into long format, there is the option to download the long version dataset as a .csv file.

+To avoid errors when running, spaces in column names are replaced with underscores "_".
+If column names contain "(", ")" or "*" these are replaced with empty strings "".
+If you wish to change this, it is advised to edit your column names prior to uploading your data.

 [![TIDAL Data Preparation walkthrough](/_includes/data-prep.png)](https://youtu.be/aWteXAWPBik?t=133)
 </details>